-

 Figure 1.
 Google Earth map showing the location of the town of Hoonah and the coring sites.
 Two tree ring sites […] -

-Greg Wiles wrote a new post, Tree Rings and Climate, Ear Mountain Hoonah, Alaska, on the site The College of Wooster Tree Ring Lab 2 years ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 5 years ago

 We had the good fortune this summer to work remotely with the TRAYLS group out of Hoonah, Alaska.